MTry/homebridge-smart-irrigation/README.md

 - The plugin pairs very well with multi-channel devices such as the 4CHPRO from Sonoff which has dry contacts to relay low voltage AC/DC to control solenoid valves and also has a wide operating voltage range.
 I use 2 of these mounted in an IP65 outdoor enclosure to run a 8-zone 12VDC configuration.
 The plugin used to expose the 4CHPRO is [homebridge-ewelink](https://github.com/bwp91/homebridge-ewelink) plugin from [Ben](https://github.com/sponsors/bwp91), who somehow manages to squeeze more than 24 hours in a day giving support, adding features and fixing bugs!

-- Homekit allows a maximum settable `on` time of `60` minutes for a `sprinkler`.
-If the watering requirement for a zone is more, one can sneak around this limitation by enabling multiple cycles, each being less than `60` minutes. `defDuration` & `maxDuration` are currently limited to `120` minutes but will gladly increase this if it is limiting many users.
+- Maximum run time up to 5 hours with each zone upto 3 hours can be set. `defDuration` & `maxDuration` can be upto `180` minutes.

 - If you are using a zone to water a set of pots, each with a single drip emitter, a reasonable way to configure would be to set `dripArea` as the area of a single pot and `dripNos` to `1`.
 The rest of the zone settings to be configured as per requriement.